jkrumow/ActorKit/README.md

 #### Communicating Crashes

-To communicate the crash of a supervised actor call `crashWithError:` from within the actor:
+To communicate the crash of a supervised actor the method `crashWithError:` is called from within the actor whenever an exception is caught.
+You can also call the method manually:

 ```objc
 @implementation Worker